Why a Scavenger Hunt?

 The Benefits

-Aside from being lots of fun, it helps you and your child to examine things differently – to focus on the fine details.
+Aside from being lots of fun, it helps your child (and you) to examine objects in a new way – to focus on the fine details.

-Focusing on details helps doctors save lives, businesses save money, cops catch criminals, and people avoid scams.
+Focusing on details helps doctors save lives, businesses save money, the police catch criminals, and people avoid scams.

-This is not just a fun excercise, it’s a way to live life.
+This is not just a fun excercise, it’s training for how to live life.

 Additional At-home Activities